GFR Calculator

 Our eGFR calculator online estimates kidney function using standard clinical variables such as serum creatinine, age, and sex, based on the CKD-EPI 2021 equation.

 The result helps you understand your kidney function status and whether it falls within a normal, reduced, or critical range.
+It matters because chronic kidney disease affects roughly 1 in 7 American adults, and most people have no idea until it is advanced, according to the Centers for Disease Control and Prevention.

 What Is Glomerular Filtration Rate (GFR)?